-As Nina Rogers, senior director of real estate for center owner Kimco Realty, explains it, the end result will be “more options” for visitors to the shopping center, and more specifically, “more dining, more shopping, more parking.”
-First up is the addition of a 625-vehicle parking garage, and an expansion of the Trader Joe’s on site, which will increase its footprint by nearly 50%.
+As Nina Rogers, senior director of real estate for center owner Kimco Realty, explains, the result will be “more options” for visitors to the shopping center, specifically “more dining, more shopping, more parking.”
+First up is adding a 625-vehicle parking garage and expanding the Trader Joe’s on-site, which will increase its footprint by nearly 50%.

-Trader Joe’s will add roughly 4,000 square feet, which will allow the store to “offer a full variety,” as Rogers explains it.
+Trader Joe’s will add roughly 4,000 square feet, allowing the store to “offer a full variety,” as Rogers explains.
 The store is already a traffic driver for Suburban Square, but it’s slightly smaller than a typical Trader Joe’s location.
-The expansion should be a big boon for the shopping center, and for regular patrons of the store itself.
+The expansion should be a big boon for the shopping center and for regular patrons of the store itself.

-Upon completion of the expansion and the new parking garage, plans call for the construction of a new retail/office building known as Station Row.
+After the expansion and the new parking garage are completed, plans call for constructing a new retail/office building known as Station Row.
 The first floor of the new construction will include 20,000 square feet of retail, while the upper floors will house roughly 17,000 square feet of offices.
 An additional 37,000 square feet of combined space will lead to a surge in foot traffic, so it’s a good thing they’re getting the expanded parking out of the way first.

-On the retail side, Station Row is expected to attract a mix of international, national and local retailers, as well as boutique spaces.
-Rogers explains that “concepts you don’t find a lot on the market” today will help to create what she refers to as an “a beautiful Main Street experience” that “enhances everything.”
+On the retail side, Station Row is expected to attract a mix of international, national, and local retailers and boutique spaces.
+Rogers explains that “concepts you don’t find a lot on the market” today will help to create what she refers to as “a beautiful Main Street experience” that “enhances everything.”

-Also on tap is a new public plaza that will include outdoor seating for a restaurant tenant.
-Another smaller plaza is planned for another side of the building, and that will also include outdoor seating for a food purveyor.
-Add it all up, and this center that’s approaching its 90th anniversary is positioning itself for continued success.
-In today’s knock it down and re-imagine it the world, this is another approach to model for center owners that have properties in need of a facelift.
+Also on tap is a new public plaza with outdoor seating for a restaurant tenant.
+Another smaller plaza is planned for another side of the building, including outdoor seating for a food purveyor.
+Add it all up, and this center approaching its 90th anniversary, is positioning itself for continued success.
+In today’s knock it-down and re-imagine the world, this is another approach to model for center owners with properties needing a facelift.